The Legitimately Awesome Resin Coaster to DIY Right Now

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC

 Like this post?
-You may be interested in How To Use Leftover Epoxy To Decorate A Vase
+You may be interested in How to Make UV Resin Bubbles Tutorial

 1. I’m a beginner and just did my first resin pour. everything went well for the base coat, then for the main pour….still everything was looking awesome. (actually doing a wooden Michigan sign w/letters routered in the face and the great lakes around it) I thought, man maybe all my research is paying off.
 That was until I did the final clear coat to top it all off…….Then all the routered letters started bubbling up.
 I used a heat gun to try and remove bubbles but they kept coming to the point at which the more I used the heat gun to clear them, the resin started curing and now the bubbles are permanent and pretty much ruined my project.
 Everything else looks awesome, just the letters look like crap.